-Targeted Lung Health Checks are aimed at achieving earlier detection of lung cancer and other respiratory diseases, in areas where the population has a higher mortality from this type of cancer.
+Targeted Lung Health Checks are aimed at achieving earlier detection of lung cancer, in areas where the population has a higher mortality from this type of cancer.
 By detecting lung cancer earlier and identifying it at an earlier stage when it is much more treatable and there is a higher chance of survival, the programme can save lives.
 People diagnosed with lung cancer at the earliest stage are nearly 20 times more likely to survive for five years than those whose cancer is caught late.

-In the East of England, health checks have already been introduced in Luton and Thurrock, and are being introduced in 2022 in Norfolk and Waveney and in Suffolk and North East Essex.
-News about the introduction of Targeted Lung Health Checks in Luton and the arrival of mobile CT scanning units for the area, is mentioned in our news pages (available here).
+In the East of England, health checks were introduced initially in Luton and Thurrock, as part of a pilot project during 2021.
+Then later introduced in Southend, Bedford, Great Yarmouth, Harlow and Central Bedfordshire in 2022 and early 2023.
+We expect units launching in Clacton and Peterborough later in 2023.
+News about the introduction of the first Targeted Lung Health Checks being launched in our region in Luton, are mentioned in our news pages (available here).

-The majority of lung cancer cases are identified at a later stage (stage 4), with most (around 85%) of lung cancer cases among people who smoke or who have a history of smoking.
+Usually the majority of lung cancer cases are identified at a later stage (stage 4), with most (around 85%) of cases among people who smoke or who have a history of smoking.

-Information is available to members of the public about the Targeted Lung Health Check programme, see here.
+Information is available elsewhere on our website for members of the public, see here.

 Lung cancer causes more deaths than any other cancer in the UK.
 It is commonly diagnosed too late, due to there often being no symptoms at the earlier stages.
 Attending a Targeted Lung Health Check can help find issues early, often before symptoms occur.